Or3stis/apparatus/README.md

 git clone https://github.com/Or3stis/apparatus.git
 # Go into the repository
 cd apparatus
+# Install dependencies
+npm install
-# Install dependencies and run the app
+# to run the app
-npm install && npm start
+npm start
 ```
 ## Instructions

-ASTo uses cytoscape.js to render an IoT system as a graph diagram.
-The concepts (nodes and edges) follow the Apparatus ontology.
-The modeling language is encoded in a json schema (not finalized).
-The schemas are located in the `src/design/dgnSchema.js` and `src/`implementation/impSchema.js`

-The style of the app can be configured by the user.
-The values are located in the `style` folder.
+If you want to contribute that's great news 😃.
+Check the [contributing](https://github.com/Or3stis/apparatus/blob/master/CONTRIBUTING.md) guide.

+If you want to find out how the app works check the [wiki](https://github.com/Or3stis/apparatus/wiki).

 #### License [MIT](LICENSE.md)